HenrikBengtsson/profmem/README.md

 ```
 The overhead of running an R installation with memory profiling enabled compared to one without is neglectable / non-measurable.

 Volunteers of the R Project provide pre-built binaries of the R software available via CRAN at https://cran.r-project.org/.
-Among these, [it has been confirmed](https://github.com/HenrikBengtsson/profmem/issues/2) that the R 3.3.1 binaries for Windows and the ones for the Ubuntu Linux distribution have been built with memory profiling enabled.
-It is possible that it is also enabled by default for the other Linux distributions as well as the macOS binaries, but this has to be confirmed.
+Among these, [it has been confirmed](https://github.com/HenrikBengtsson/profmem/issues/2) that the R binaries for Windows, the ones from the Ubuntu Linux distribution, and the nightly builds for macOS by the AT&T Research Lab have all been built with memory profiling enabled.
+It is possible that it is also enabled by default for the other Linux distributions as well as the other macOS binaries, but this has to be confirmed.

 To enable memory profiling, which is _only_ needed if `capabilities("profmem")` returns `FALSE`, R needs to be _configured_ and _built_ from source using: